• Explore. Learn. Thrive. Fastlane Media Network

 Quitting is just half the story.

-As resignations hit a two-decade record-high in 2021, the U.S. saw a whopping 5.4 million new business applications for the same time period.
+As resignations hit a two-decade record high in 2021, the U.S. saw a whopping 5.4 million new business applications for the same period.
 Through September 2021, there were 1.4 million new registered businesses, the most of any year, according to the U.S. Bureau of Labor Statistics data.
-And most recently, December 2021 saw the highest new business applications of any other December on record.
+And most recently, December 2021 saw the highest number of new business applications of any other December on record.

 graphic of a graph showing the spike of new business application

-New business applications have been on the rise since the pandemic, and December 2021 was the highest of any other December on record.
+New business applications have increased since the pandemic; December 2021 was the highest of any other December on record.
 United States Census Bureau.

-Given the timing, this new business surge might explain the discrepancy between the hot job market and labor shortages we’re witnessing at the moment.
-The rise in startups may very well be the result of our current entrepreneurial awakening.
+Given the timing, this new business surge might explain the discrepancy between the hot job market and the labor shortages we’re currently witnessing.
+The rise in startups may very well result from our current entrepreneurial awakening.

-Google search data sure seems to support this hypothesis, too.
+Google search data supports this hypothesis, too.
 According to Google’s 2021 Year-In-Search, searches for ‘how to start a business’ surpassed those on ‘how to get a job’ in 2021.
-The world seemed to seek new entrepreneurship opportunities during a tumultuous year (interestingly, the world’s searches for affirmations in 2021 topped any prior year and that has got me wondering if people have been manifesting entrepreneurship for themselves…).
+The world seemed to seek new entrepreneurship opportunities during a tumultuous year (interestingly, the world’s searches for affirmations in 2021 topped any prior year, and that has got me wondering if people have been manifesting entrepreneurship for themselves…).

 Searches for ‘how to start a business’ surpassed those on ‘how to get a job’ in 2021.

-Behind every new business start is an entrepreneurship choosing to ‘opting out'—not of work, but of limiting standards and rigid expectations.
-Workers are no longer willing to build their life around their work.
-Work now has to accommodate life, and entrepreneurship, despite its hardships and uncertainties, is a great way to achieve that.
+Behind every new business start is entrepreneurship choosing to ‘opt out’—not of work but of limiting standards and rigid expectations.
+Workers are no longer willing to build their lives around their work.
+Work now has to accommodate life and entrepreneurship; despite its hardships and uncertainties, it is a great way to achieve that.

 At the onset of the pandemic, resignation rates dipped to their lowest levels in a decade.
 The pandemic’s uncertainty left fear and doubt in the air, with businesses stalling and layoffs happening.
-It's not lost on us that only a few months later so many would opt to take on a new venture during such unpredictable times.
-The call for independence seemed—and continues—to drown out the doubts the past two years.
+It’s not lost on us that many would opt to take on a new venture only a few months later during such unpredictable times.
+The call for independence seemed—and continues—to drown out the doubts over the past two years.

 A quest for independence

-Right before resignations started setting all-time records, Shopify had just released I Quit, a joint production with Discovery+, featuring six business owners who gave up their cushy 9-to-5s to pursue entrepreneurial goals.
+Right before resignations set records, Shopify had just released I Quit, a joint production with Discovery+ featuring six business owners who gave up their cushy 9-to-5s to pursue entrepreneurial goals.

 image of three people sitting around a coffee table with legs crossed

 Though filmed pre-pandemic, the series was onto something.
-It captured an early look into an accelerating trend: people leaving the safety of their day job to go all in on that “someday” idea.
-The big “I quit” moment has always been a bit of a fantasy, but for more people than ever since 2020, the dream has become a reality.
+It captured an early look into an accelerating trend: people leaving the safety of their day jobs to go all in on that “someday” idea.
+The big “I quit” moment has always been a bit of a fantasy, but the dream has become a reality for more people than ever since 2020.

-“For a long time, the idea of starting a business was time-consuming and complicated,” says Shopify President Harley Finkelstein.
+“For a long time, starting a business was time-consuming and complicated,” says Shopify President Harley Finkelstein.
 “Today, technologies like commerce software and accessible logistics have helped level the playing field, removing barriers for those selling products or offering services.”

 The combination of the pandemic and entrepreneurship’s now lowered barrier to entry might have been the impetus aspiring entrepreneurs needed to carry through with their newfound journey.
 Pre-pandemic, the creator economy was gathering steam, slowly but surely changing our definitions of how to make a living.
-In a way, it helped pave the runway for the Big Start and indirectly, the Big Resignation.
-Those who were running a side hustle were more likely to turn it into their full-time work and those who were considering independence had little to lose by leaning in.
+It helped pave the runway for the Big Start and, indirectly, the Big Resignation.
+Those running a side hustle were more likely to turn it into their full-time work, and those considering independence had little to lose by leaning in.

 Sandro Petrillo pictured packaging soap in his Toronto-based studio